-- 1.16 The volume of RMAA works is expected to grow further with the continuous ageing of buildings in Hong Kong and the implementation of mandatory requirements for inspection of buildings and windows by the Government. - 1.17 In light of serious accidents that happened from time to time in the RMAA works in recent years, the LD continued to step up inspection and enforcement efforts to deter contractors from adopting unsafe work practices, so as to enhance the occupational safety condition of the RMAA works.
-Territory-wide special enforcement operations on the RMAA works with emphasis on high risk processes, such as work-at-height, truss-out scaffolding works, lifting operations and electrical work were also launched.
-During the special operations, 646 suspension/improvement notices were issued and 344 prosecutions were taken out.

-- 1.18 On the fronts of education and promotion, we organised a series of intensive promotion and publicity campaigns, targeting the RMAA works, as well as the related work-at-height and electrical work to arouse the safety awareness of all parties involved.
-These included continuing the two-year publicity campaign which was launched in 2018 in collaboration with the Occupational Safety and Health Council (OSHC) with a wide range of initiatives seeking to reach contractors and workers engaged in the RMAA works more effectively and to impress upon them the importance of work safety.
-We also partnered with the Home Affairs Department and the property management sector to organise publicity and promotional activities to promulgate work safety at the district level. - 1.19 In 2019, the LD organised in collaboration with the OSHC a series of safety seminars concerning the RMAA works and work-at-height to engage industry stakeholders in exploring means to further enhance construction safety. - 1.20 To encourage the contractors of the RMAA industry to use suitable working platforms for work-above-ground, the LD in collaboration with the OSHC and the Hong Kong Association of Property Management Companies actively deepened the "Pilot Partnership Scheme on Promotion of Light-duty Working Platforms by Property Management Companies" launched in January 2018 to encourage contractors and workers conducting repair and maintenance works in relevant properties to use suitable step platforms and hop-up platforms (light-duty working platforms).
+- 1.17 The volume of RMAA works is expected to grow further with the continuous ageing of buildings in Hong Kong and the implementation of mandatory requirements for inspection of buildings and windows by the Government. - In light of serious accidents that happened from time to time in RMAA works in recent years, the LD has established a number of dedicated offices to monitor the OSH of RMAA works and stepped up inspection and enforcement efforts to deter contractors from adopting unsafe work practices, so as to enhance the occupational safety condition of RMAA works.
+Territory-wide special enforcement operations on RMAA works with emphasis on high risk processes, such as work-at-height, truss-out scaffolding works, lifting operations and electrical work were also launched.
+During the special operations, 561 suspension/improvement notices were issued and 330 prosecutions were taken out. - 1.19 On the fronts of education and promotion, we organised a series of intensive promotion and publicity campaigns, targeting RMAA works, as well as the related work-at-height and electrical work to arouse the safety awareness of all parties involved.
+These included launching a two-year publicity campaign in 2020 in collaboration with the Occupational Safety and Health Council (OSHC) with a wide range of initiatives seeking to reach contractors and workers engaged in RMAA works more effectively and to impress upon them the importance of work safety.
+We also partnered with the Home Affairs Department and the property management sector to organise publicity and promotional activities to promulgate work safety at the district level. - 1.20 In 2020, the LD organised in collaboration with the OSHC a series of safety webinars concerning RMAA works and work-at-height to engage industry stakeholders in exploring means to further enhance construction safety.
+To encourage contractors of the RMAA industry to use suitable working platforms for work-above-ground, the LD in collaboration with the OSHC and the Hong Kong Association of Property Management Companies actively intensified the Pilot Partnership Scheme on Promotion of Light-duty Working Platforms by Property Management Companies to encourage contractors and workers conducting RMAA works in relevant estates or residential buildings to use suitable step platforms and hop-up platforms (light-duty working platforms).